fastovetsilya/ProbGBT/README.md

    - The model can use either:
      - CatBoost's MultiQuantile loss function to predict all quantiles simultaneously (default)
      - Separate CatBoost models for each quantile (when `train_separate_models=True`)
-   - The first approach ensures consistency between quantiles and improves computational efficiency
-   - The second approach may provide more flexibility for complex distributions

 3. **PDF Generation Methods**:
    ProbGBT offers three methods for transforming quantile predictions into PDFs, each with different characteristics:

-   - **Sample-based KDE (`sample_kde`)**: The default method
+   - **Sampling with KDE (`sample_kde`)**: The default method
      - Fully nonparametric approach that makes no assumptions about the distribution shape
-     - Generates samples from the empirical CDF and applies Kernel Density Estimation
+     - Generates samples from the empirical CDF and applies Kernel Density Estimation (with `method='Silverman'`)
-     - Produces the most flexible and accurate representations of complex distributions
+     - Produces smooth distributions
-     - Can effectively capture multi-modal distributions and asymmetric tails
      - Most computationally intensive method (slowest)
      - Prone to under confidence (distributions too wide), but effectively fixed with conformal calibration (enabled by default)

    - **Spline-based smoothing (`spline`)**:
-     - Nonparametric approach that directly smooths the quantile function using splines
+     - Nonparametric approach that directly approximates empirical CDF using splines
-     - Fits a Generalized Additive Model (splines) with monotonicity constraints
+     - Fits a splines with monotonicity constraints using PyGAM package
      - Fastest method with lowest computational overhead
      - May produce peaky or irregular distributions in some cases
      - Recommended when no calibration is used: produces most calibrated distributions